Home / Physics / Planck’s Constant

 Applications

-Other than its significance in the quantum theory, it serves as a constant on the sub-atomic scale.
+Other than its significance in quantum theory, it is a constant on the sub-atomic scale.
 Atomic unit systems are partly based on Planck’s constant.
 Since it is connected with only a small amount of energy, in terms of our daily experience, a unit such as a mole of energy could be far more relatable.
-That can be calculated by multiplying the energy of a photon with the Avogadro number (approx. 6.022×1023 mol−1).
+That can be calculated by multiplying the energy of a photon by the Avogadro number (approx. 6.022 × 1023 mol−1).

 It implies that the dynamics of any physical system cannot take any arbitrary value.
 It should be a multiple of a very small value, better known as the “quantum of action” or Planck’s constant.
-This, in turn, goes on to explain why in many cases, such as for atoms or monochromatic light, only certain energy levels are allowed, and the intermediary levels are forbidden.
+This, in turn, explains why, in many cases, such as for atoms or monochromatic light, only certain energy levels are allowed, and the intermediary levels are forbidden.

-Heisenberg’s Uncertainty Principle states that the momentum and the position of a particle cannot be simultaneously measured with high accuracy.
+Heisenberg’s Uncertainty Principle states that a particle’s momentum and position cannot be simultaneously measured with high accuracy.
 It relies on Planck’s constant for its probabilistic calculations.
-The said constant determines the size of the confined area that can be produced by the fundamental forces to contain any particle within it.
+Planck’s constant determines the size of the confined area that can be produced by the fundamental forces to contain any particle within it.
 Time and energy also follow this rule.

 The reduced Planck’s constant is one of the four fundamental constants in the Hartree system of atomic units.
 It represents the dimension of action with a numerical value equal to unity by definition.
 The International Committee for Weights and Measures has proposed to redefine the standard kilogram in terms of Planck’s constant, owing to its invariant nature.
-This attempt to derive the definition of kilogram from entirely natural sources takes the help of Einstein’s mass-energy equivalence relation (E=mc2) along with the equation (i) cited above.
+This attempt to derive the definition of kilogram from entirely natural sources takes the help of Einstein’s mass-energy equivalence relation (E = mc2) along with the E = hʋ equation.

-The watt balance has been employed to give such an alternative definition.
+Energy balance has been employed to provide an alternative definition.
 The instrument can accurately measure the mass of an object by the voltage and strength of an electric current.
 The expression for the Rydberg constant associated with atomic spectra contains h.

 Planck Constant and the Photoelectric Effect